Literary events in Ontario 2025

 Immerse yourself in books and creativity with talented authors during the Burlington Literary Festival.

-All events are free to attend, but you have to register in advance on the website.
+All events are free to attend, but you must register in advance online.

 Huron, Perth, Waterloo and Wellington